Lauren Goodger: Other projects

-Instagram
+Social media

-Lauren has over 750,000 followers on Instagram which she uses to market products.
+Goodger has over a million followers on Instagram which she uses to market products.
 In 2019, she, along with Mike Hassini and Zara Holland, auditioned to promote a fictitious diet product containing cyanide.
 The drink was created as part of an investigation by the BBC Three series Blindboy Undestroys the World into Instagram influencers' irresponsible marketing of products they have never used.
+In 2024, Goodger was charged by the Financial Conduct Authority, alongside other influencers, in relation to promotions of unauthorised investments.